raceintospace/raceintospace/doc/manual/manual.md

 ![Capsule and Crew Selection for a mission](image_14-15.png)

-If this mission involves a capsule or shuttle, you'll be prompted to select which vehicle you want to use, as shown in the lefthand image above.
+If this mission involves a capsule or shuttle, you'll be prompted to select which vehicle to use, as shown in the lefthand image above.
 If this is a manned mission, you will then select crews for it as in the righthand image.
 In BARIS, crews currently in Training (meaning they had been assembled that turn) could not be assigned to a mission; they had to wait a turn first.
-In RIS this is no longer necessary, unless you set `no_c_training 0` in Advanced Preferences.
+In RIS this is no longer necessary, unless you set `no_c_training 0` or `game_style 1` in Advanced Preferences.
 Similarly, BARIS required you to assign both a primary and backup crew to each mission.
-RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup 0` in Advanced Preferences.
+RIS allows you to select only a primary if you wish, though you can make backup crews required again by setting `no_backup 0` or `game_style 1` in Advanced Preferences.

 #### Dummy Tests

 Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet it may not be safe enough to risk lives with.
 So it's often advisable to fly it on real, but unmanned, missions.
 This puts the hardware through its paces and increases its Safety by 1% per mission, so long as it performs successfully on at least one step of the flight.
 Dummy tests don't gain or lose you prestige, but they offer a safe way to improve your hardware.

 In BARIS, dummy tests flown below Max R&D would give the player nothing besides a simple 1% Safety, effectively discouraging aggressive testing.
-RIS avoids this by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
+RIS avoids this by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds at least once), which can make it helpful to fly dummy tests before research is complete.
 (Catastrophic failures will still reset the Max R&D to its original level, to avoid disrupting game balance.)
 This behavior can be reset to the way BARIS worked by setting `succesRDMax 0` in Advanced Preferences.

 ![Recruitment Screen](image_16.png)